iluwatar/java-design-patterns/pessimistic-concurrency/README.md

 ## Intent

- Pessimisitc Concurrency pattern provides a solution to maintain transactional integrity of objects that are concurrently accessed by multiple clients.
+ Pessimistic Concurrency pattern provides a solution to maintain transactional integrity of objects that are concurrently accessed by multiple clients.

  ## Explanation